raybagas7/eFishery-THT-FE/README.md

 ## Installing the PWA on your Device

-- To install the Progressive Web App (PWA) on your device, follow these steps:
+To install the Progressive Web App (PWA) on your device, follow these steps:

-  1. Open the application in your web browser.
+- Open the application in your web browser.
-  2. If the browser supports PWAs, you should see an option to "Install" or "Add to Home Screen.
+- If the browser supports PWAs, you should see an option to "Install" or "Add to Home Screen.
 (Works on phone)" Click on this option.
-  3. Follow the prompts to install the PWA on your device's home screen / setup installer.
+- Follow the prompts to install the PWA on your device's home screen / setup installer.
-  4. Once installed, you can launch the PWA directly from your device's home screen or shortcut from your desktop, just like any other app.
+- Once installed, you can launch the PWA directly from your device's home screen or shortcut from your desktop, just like any other app.

-**Note**: The availability of the "Install" or "Add to Home Screen" option may vary depending on the browser and device you are using.

-By following these steps, users will be able to install this application on their devices for easy access and a more app-like experience.

 **Note**: The availability of the "Install" or "Add to Home Screen" option may vary depending on the browser and device you are using.